ropellad/LDD3-Notes/Chapter_6_Advanced_Char_Drivers.md

 There are times when controlling the device is better by writing control sequences to the device itself.
 This is used a lot in console drivers like the setterm driver printing escape sequences.
 The controlling program can live anywhere, and the data stream is simply redirected to the driver.

 The drawback of this strategy is that it add policy constraints to the device.
-Sometimes control characters can show up in "just text" sections and mess up the behovior of a program (like running cat on a binary file and all the garbage that the terminal spits out).
+Sometimes control characters can show up in "just text" sections and mess up the behavior of a program (like running cat on a binary file and all the garbage that the terminal spits out).

 Controlling by write is the way to go for devices that don't transfer data but just respond to commands - like a simple robot.
 When writing command-oriented drivers like this, ioctl makes no sense.
 Don't implement it.

 You could also do the opposite - get rid of all interpreter write methods, use ioctl exclusively.
 This approach moves the complexity to user-space and keeps the driver small.

-# Go over the differences here ^^^

 ### Blocking I/O